RockmanEXEZone/chaudloader/README.md

 -- Reads the contents of a file from the mod folder. function chaudloader.read_mod_file(path: string): string

--- Load a library from the mod folder and call its ChaudLoaderInit function.
+-- Loads a library from the mod folder and call its ChaudLoaderInit function.
 --
 --     ChaudLoaderInit: unsafe extern "system" fn(userdata: *const u8, n: usize) -> bool
 function chaudloader.init_mod_dll(path: string, userdata: string)

 --